1998 NHL entry draft

-The 1998 NHL entry draft was the 36th NHL entry draft.
+The 1998 NHL entry draft was the 36th draft for the National Hockey League.
 It was held on June 27 at the Marine Midland Arena in Buffalo, New York.
 A total of 258 players were drafted.

 The last active players in the NHL from this draft class were Francois Beauchemin, Mike Fisher and Brian Gionta, who all retired after the 2017–18 season.

 Selections by round

 Club teams are located in North America unless otherwise noted.